22nd August, 2023

 If you need to shout to be heard by someone 1m away, noise levels could be 90dB or more.

-Of course, the only way to really know if noise is a problem is to measure it.
+Of course, the only way to know if noise is a problem is to measure it.
+How else can you know if you are within the noise exposure action values or limit values?

-Another option to reduce noise levels in the workplace could be installing an acoustic enclosure around the equipment, to minimise the spread of noise output, and contain noise to a controlled area.
+Another option to reduce noise levels in the workplace could be installing an acoustic enclosure around the equipment, to minimise the spread of noise output, and contain the noise within a controlled area.

-Download the noise at work toolbox talk, and raise awareness of the dangers from noise exposure.
+Download the noise at work toolbox talk, and raise awareness of the dangers of noise exposure.